Morpheuslin/megatongits/index.md

 If you do not want to continue to receive messages pushed by us, you can ask us to stop pushing, for example, set the mobile device so that you will no longer receive messages pushed by us, but we will send messages in accordance with the law or the service agreement of a single service. except in the case of.

-3. Modification and deletion of personal data
+3.Modification and deletion of personal data

 After you register as a member in 【Mega Tongits】, you can use your account number and password to change any data you originally provided (address, phone number, email address, etc...) at any time.
 However, the data you can modify does not include your past service content records on this website.
 In addition, when your account is suspended, the activity records of the various services you have participated in will not disappear along with the account suspension.